Department of Homeland Security, DHS.

 60-Day Notice and request for comments; Extension without Change, 1610-0001.

-The Department of Homeland Security, Office for Civil Rights and Civil Liberties, DHS will submit the following information collection request (ICR) to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995 (Pub.
+The Department of Homeland Security, DHS, will submit the following Information Collection Request (ICR) to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995 (Pub.
 L. 104-13, 44 U.S.C.
 Chapter 35).
-DHS previously published this information collection request (ICR) in the Federal Register on May 2, 2011 at 76 FR 24503 for a 60-day public comment period.
-No comments were received by DHS.
-The purpose of this notice is to allow additional 30-days for public comments.

 1. Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;

 2. Evaluate the accuracy of the agency's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 3. Enhance the quality, utility, and clarity of the information to be collected; and

 4. Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submissions of responses.

 Estimated Time per Respondent: 0.5 hours (30 minutes).

 Total Burden Hours: 600 hours.

 Chief Information Officer.